 Every person advances at his/her own pace.
 In our karatedo program we adhere to our Tokyo headquarter's international curriculum.
 Standards must be met to ascend the ranks to Black Belt.
 Black Belt diplomas from Japan are awarded strictly by merits of dedicated study and proficiency.
 All IKGA ranks are globally recognized and honored.

 Mudansha (under Black Belt ranks) may be examined for promotion every 3 to 6 months according to their present rank, eligibility, and preparedness.
 Yudansha (Black Belts) may seek promotion opportunities in accordance with IKGA HQ and IKGA North American Bloc guidelines.

-NOTE: TKC student DO NOT have to do any of the following for promotion or membership requirements:
+NOTE: TKC students DO NOT have to do any of the following for promotions or memberships: